Elijah-Pyers/Final-Project-MVP/README.md

 This project provides a backend REST API for a small clinic workflow system.
 It manages **Users**, **Patients**, and **Encounters**, giving clinics a structured and predictable way to document patient visits.

-The MVP focuses on core backend skills: relational data modeling, RESTful CRUD endpoints, error handling, and basic automated tests.
+The MVP focuses on core backend skills: relational data modeling, RESTful CRUD endpoints, meaningful error handling, and basic automated tests.

 ## Tech Stack